Skip to content

 Adopter Level Needed: Confident Intermediate

 Sedona is a darling mare who loves pets and attention.
-Sedona is about to finish up her semester in CSU’s Right Horse program, where she received more consistent work and training in haltering, handling, and groundwork.
-Easy to handle on the ground and having mastered her groundwork skills, Sedona is moving onto the beginning stages of starting under saddle and should hopefully progress toward riding over the next couple weeks!
+After finishing a successful semester in Colorado State University’s Right Horse Program, where she received more consistent work and training in haltering, handling, and groundwork.
+Sedona is easy to handle on the ground, and having mastered her groundwork skills, has moved on to being started under saddle.

 A lovely mare with an easy temperament, Sedona will be a rewarding partner for her new person!